VedShh/BlueStampEngineeringProject/index.md

 ![Learning Rate](LearningRate.png)

 **Figure 2: A graph of what happens when the learning rate is too high/low.
 The yellow dot is where one starts if the learning rate is too high then the vector will jump around trying to find that optimal point.
-If the vectors are too small then it makes many small changes which will take too much time.**
+If the vectors are too small then it makes many small changes which will take too much time.
+(See Learning Rate link at the bottom of the page)**

 <!--